gorda/istio.io/content/en/docs/tasks/security/authentication/mutual-tls/index.md

 Citadel is up if the "AVAILABLE" column is 1.

-## Verify keys and certificates installation
+## Verify keys and certificates installation{#verify-keys-and-certificates-installation}

 Istio automatically installs necessary keys and certificates for mutual TLS authentication in all sidecar containers.
 Run command below to confirm key and certificate files exist under `/etc/certs`: